DIMSI-IS/BackROLL/README.md

 - A beautiful web UI to manage and monitor your backups, launch restore tasks, etc.
 - No downtime during backups
-- No agent on guests nor KVM hosts
+- The only required agent is the QEMU guest agent
 - Fully containerized with minimum maintenance needed

 ## Cloudstack Collaboration Conference November 2023